 The woman’s IUD lawsuit alleged that Teva Pharmaceuticals failed to warn healthcare providers and patients of the risk associated with Paragard.
 She also claimed, not surprisingly, this defect caused her pain and emotional suffering.

-Centralization in Georgia federal court
+Centralization in Georgia Federal Court

 January 2021 study on IUD fractures

+There is one more study we should talk about.
+The studies are the key to the case.
 A January 2021 Case Reports in Women’s Health study concluded that healthcare providers should remain informed on the IUD fracture risk.

 It looked at the example of a 38-year-old woman whose IUD fractured during its removal.
 During the procedure, surgeons found it malpositioned.
 After a second procedure, the missing piece was successfully removed.
 The researchers used this example to highlight contributing factors to IUD fractures.
 They suggested that malpositioned IUDs was one of them.